cubosphere/cubosphere-code/README.md

 * Fixed few warnings
 * Removed `using namespace std;`
 * Made code C++17 compatible (no either warnings or errors)
-* Configured Cricle CI with auto .deb build (private now)
+* Configured Cricle CI with auto .deb build for Ubuntu LTS + last release (read next section)

 # How to download last git build for Ubuntu?
 1. Go to http://cubosphere.vallua.ru/artifacts (warning: only last four artifacts are kept)